uport-project/uport-credentials/docs/reference/index.md

 **Kind**: static method of [<code>Credentials</code>](#Credentials)
 **Returns**: <code>Object</code> - keypair
-          - {String} keypair.did         An ethr-did string for the new identity
+          - {String} keypair.did         An Ethr-DID string for the new identity
           - {String} keypair.privateKey  The identity's private key, as a string
 **Example**
 ```js